pastly/blog3/content/posts/private-apt-cache.md

 The gist is to create a webserver that pretends to be a Debian package repository.
-If it doesn't have something cached, it fetches it from upstream, cache it, and forward it own to the requesting client host.
+If it doesn't have something cached, it fetches it from upstream, caches it, and forward it on to the requesting client host.

     $ cat Dockerfile
     FROM debian:bullseye